Best compost bins for recycling in your garden

 Cons

-• Needs an even surface
+• Needs to be placed on an even surface

 Bokashi Bins